 Unfortunately, there are way too many variables to make any hardcore conclusions about which is better (for example: the topic of the post, the headline, where traffic is coming from, what else is written in the post), but my analytics do paint a little bit of a picture for me.

-On blog posts where I do start with a story, the bounce rate (according to Clicky’s (affiliate link – I earn a commission if you buy) definition, which is a user who only visits one single page and leaves within 30 seconds) is significantly less.
+On blog posts where I do start with a story, the bounce rate (according to Clicky's definition, which is a user who only visits one single page and leaves within 30 seconds) is significantly less.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 Again, there are a lot of variables involved, but even so, this makes complete sense.